boris-create/AnimatedGallery/README.md

 ## Description

-An in-depth paragraph about your project and overview of use.
+-Add an in-depth paragraph about your project and overview of use.-

 ## Getting Started